amir5200fx/OpenFoam7/README.md

 # OpenFOAM 7
-This is a windows port of the OpenFOAM's source code which runs on visual studio 2017
+This is a windows port of the OpenFOAM's source code which runs on visual studio 2017.
+In this version you can compile any part of the code you want and use it in your projects as a library!

 # What am I doing?
 I’m currently working on porting the Linux version of OpenFOAM 7 source code into Windows platform under a Microsoft Visual Studio solution.
 This contains huge amount of intervention into the code, such as: